-Whenever a patient comes to doctor or a hospital, vital signs are checked immediately after knowing the history.
-They are a part of general physical examination and give us a great deal of information regarding the general condition of the patient and proper functioning of vital organs of the body like brain, lungs, kidneys.
+Whenever a patient comes to the doctor or a hospital, vital signs are checked immediately after knowing the history.
+They are a part of general physical examination and give us a great deal of information regarding the general condition of the patient and the proper functioning of vital organs of the body like the brain, lungs, and kidneys.
 It can also tell about various systemic conditions underlying.

 Components of vital signs